LaTasha Jones Adams: Georgia

-Ashely serves a systems design and communications specialist with a local government agency.
+Ashely serves as a systems design and communications specialist with a local government agency.
 She holds a bachelor’s degree in social and cultural foundations in education from the University of Arizona.
 When not serving her community and advocating for Arizona’s students and teachers, she enjoys pinning new projects on Pinterest, binge-watching reruns of her favorite shows and spending quality time with family and friends.

-Ashely’s project: Ashely will organize a cohort of beginning educators in Phoenix to participate in learning on various topics, including culturally responsive pedagogy, trauma informed care, effective relationship building with colleagues, self-care and coping.
+Ashely’s project: Ashely will organize a cohort of beginning educators in Phoenix to participate in learning on various topics, including culturally responsive pedagogy, trauma-informed care, effective relationship building with colleagues, self-care and coping.

 Shanté Elliott: North Carolina

 Shanté’s project: Shanté wants to help youth in foster care graduate high school.
-She plans to engage current and potential foster parents with training on best education practices to help support the educational needs of their foster child; and offer foster youth the academic, social and emotional support they need to succeed in school.
+She plans to engage current and potential foster parents with training on best education practices to help support the educational needs of their foster child and also offer foster youth the academic, social and emotional support they need to succeed in school.

 Verndrey Elliott: New Jersey